Staubgeborener/Klipper-Backup/docs/index.md

 - Fully customizable with [parameters](configuration.md/#env)

 ## Troubleshooting
-We have found that most errors can be traced back to incorrect use of git and that deleting a special klipper-backup related folder (config_backup) folder can solve the problem.
+We have found that most errors can be traced back to incorrect use of git and that deleting a special Klipper-Backup related folder (config_backup) can solve the problem.
 So if you encounter strange error messages, please run the script with the `--fix` parameter:
 ```shell
 ~/klipper-backup/script.sh --fix
 ```